 If you are planning to contribute, you want to run the tests, or you are looking for more in-depth instructions, it’s probably best to check out the Contributing - Setting Up page, where OS-specific and IDE-specific instructions and video tutorials to install Ivy are available!

-To use Ivy’s compiler and transpiler, you’ll need an API key.
-We are starting to grant pilot access to certain users, so you can join the waitlist if you want to get one!
+To use Ivy’s tracer and transpiler, you’ll need an API key.
+If you don’t have one yet, you can register in the console to get it!

 When importing Ivy for the first time, a

 working directory.
 If you want to keep this folder in a different location,

 IVY_ROOT environment variable with the path of your

 .ivy folder has been created (either manually or automatically by

 importing Ivy), you will have to paste your API key as the content of the